ABS-CBN Corporation (PSE:ABS)

 About ABS-CBN

-ABS-CBN Corporation, together with its subsidiaries, engages in the television and radio broadcasting businesses in the Philippines, the United States, the Middle East, Europe, the Asia Pacific, Australia, Canada, and Japan.
+ABS-CBN Corporation, together with its subsidiaries, engages in the television and radio broadcasting businesses in the Philippines, the United States, the Middle East, Europe, the United Kingdom, the Asia Pacific, Australia, Canada, and Japan.
 It operates in two segments, Content production and Distribution; and Cable and Broadband.
-The company creates and distributes content, including entertainment, news, and current affairs programs; and distributes content and media products through cable, direct to home satellite, online, internet protocol television, mobile...
+The company is involved in production and distribution of content, including entertainment, news, and current affairs programs; film and music production; cable channels, publishing, and content distribution throug...
 [Read more]

 Industry Media & Publishing